All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 Practical Course Frequently Asked Questions

-How much are your courses and what is included in the price?
+How much are the courses and what is included in the price?

-We try to keep it simple… all of our scheduled courses* are priced at £110 per day, so £220 for a weekend and £550 for a 5-day course.
-In an effort to further keep it simple, unlike some training centres, that price is all-inclusive and includes instructor time, accommodation, all onboard meals, drink, snacks, mooring/ marina fees, fuel and use of our sailing waterproofs.
+We try to keep it simple… all of our scheduled courses* are priced at £120 per day, so £240 for a weekend and £600 for a 5-day course.
+To keep it simple, unlike some training centres, that price is all-inclusive and includes instructor time, accommodation, all onboard meals, drinks, snacks, mooring/ marina fees, fuel and use of our sailing waterproofs.
 The only additional cost would be if the crew decided to go ashore for a wee shandy…

 * The RYA Yachtmaster Preparation & Exam week is costed slightly differently.

 Where we sail during any given week or weekend depends heavily on the weather, but in general, we have the whole of the spectacular Firth of Clyde as a playground.
-One weekend courses, we are generally limited to a distance of 25-35 miles of Kip Marina on the Saturday as we need to get back on the Sunday.
+For weekend courses, we are generally limited to 25-35 miles from Kip Marina on Saturday, as we need to get back on Sunday.

 On an RYA Competent Crew/ RYA Day Skipper course 5-day weekday course, we can reach almost anywhere on the Firth of Clyde given the appropriate weather and wind conditions, spending time around the islands of Bute and Arran and often venturing as far south as Campbelltown on the Kintyre Peninsular.

-On the RYA Coastal Skipper course, a 5-day weekday course, with a need to complete longer passages, we aim to escape the Firth of Clyde, heading over to Northern Ireland or up to the islands of Islay and Gigha.
-RYA Competent Crew students are most welcome to crew on our RYA Coastal Skipper courses on the understanding that there may be a few longer days than on the standard RYA Competent Crew/ RYA Day Skipper course.
+On the RYA Coastal Skipper course, a 5-day weekday course requiring longer passages, we aim to escape the Firth of Clyde, heading over to Northern Ireland or up to the islands of Islay and Gigha.
+RYA Competent Crew students are most welcome to crew on our RYA Coastal Skipper courses because there may be a few longer days than on the standard RYA Competent Crew/ RYA Day Skipper course.

-Our weekend courses start at 7:30pm each Friday evening, meeting at our classroom in Kip Marina, running through until between 3-4pm on the Sunday afternoon.
+Our weekend courses start at 7:30 pm each Friday evening, meeting at our classroom in Kip Marina and running through until 3-4 pm on Sunday.

-Our 5-day weekday courses start at 7:30pm each Sunday evening, meeting at our classroom in Kip Marine, running through until between 3-4pm on the Friday afternoon.
+Our 5-day weekday courses start at 7:30 pm each Sunday evening, meeting at our classroom in Kip Marine and running through until between 3-4 pm on a Friday.

 What is a typical course itinerary?